amondel2/partyPlanner/README.md

 Party Planner
 ============

-A tool for managing guest and seating arrangments.
-Please see the wiki as I am making this code work with multiple parties that you can create over time so you can having a living list of guest and a bank of guest that don't need to be at every party.
-Its going to take a little while as many fields need to be moved.
+A tool for managing guest and seating arrangments for multiple parties.
+I made so major changes in the 2.0 release to support multiple parties..the first version 2.0.
+I will be using it so if I find any bugs I will try and fix them.

 This Tool is easy to use or at least thats the point.